cristiandrami/CyberSecResources/notes/Linux Privilege Escalation for Beginners/6 - Escalation - SUDO/1 - Escalation via Sudo Shell Escaping.md

 # GTFOBins

-This is an important tool used to perform this privilege escalation technique
+<mark style="background: #BBFABBA6;">This is an important tool used to perform this privilege escalation technique</mark>
 -  [https://gtfobins.github.io/](https://gtfobins.github.io/)

 <mark style="background: #FF5582A6;">This is the most important one!</mark>